rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-novaclient-on-windows/index.md

 [Cloud Servers API](https://docs.rackspace.com/docs/cloud-servers/v2/developer-guide/),
 but that involves some coding effort.

-If you want to manage your servers from the command line without dealing directly with the API you can use an open-source client application called [python-novaclient](https://pypi.python.org/pypi/python-novaclient/).
+If you want to manage your servers from the command and not deal directly with the API you can use an open-source client application called [python-novaclient](https://pypi.python.org/pypi/python-novaclient/).

 **Note**: The nova client is not maintained by Rackspace and should be considered software